Dallas-Murawski/SportsBettingProject/README.md

 📦 SportsBettingProject
  ┣ 📂 data
- ┃ ┣ 📂 [Query Results](data/query_results/) - A folder containing tables that were outputted by running queries on the raw data.
+ ┃ ┣ 📂 [Query Results](data/query_results/) - A folder containing tables that were outputted by running queries on the raw data
- ┃ ┣ 📂 [Raw Data](data/raw_data/) - A folder containing the raw data.
-There are three tables, one for each different betting type.
+ ┃ ┣ 📂 [Raw Data](data/raw_data/) - A folder containing the raw data

  ┣ 📂 sql_code
- ┃ ┣ 📂 [Inserted Data](sql_code/inserted_data/) - A folder containing three text files with the code used to insert all of the raw data.
+ ┃ ┣ 📂 [Inserted Data](sql_code/inserted_data/) - A folder containing three text files with the code used to insert all of the raw data
- ┃ ┣ 📜 [Query Code](sql_code/WrittenQueries.rtf) - A text file containing the code for all queries ran.
+ ┃ ┣ 📜 [Query Code](sql_code/WrittenQueries.rtf) - A text file containing the code for all queries ran

  ┣ 📂 tableau
- ┃ ┣ 📜 [Tableau Story](<tableau/Sports Betting Project.twbx>) - Interactive Tableau dashboard with 8 dashboards
+ ┃ ┣ 📜 [Tableau Story](<tableau/Sports Betting Project.twbx>) - Interactive Tableau Story with 8 dashboards
- ┃ ┣ 📜 [Tableau Overview](tableau/README.md) - Explanation of the Tableau story and insights
+ ┃ ┣ 📜 [Tableau Overview](tableau/tableau_overview.md) - Explanation of the Tableau Story
  ┣ 📜 [README](README.md) - Main project documentation (this file)

 ---